 Real Estate Finance

+B40.2339

-B40.2339 Prerequisite: B01.2311.
+Prerequisite: B01.2311.
 3 credits.
 Fall and spring.

 This course is designed for students who have little or no prior knowledge of real estate.
 Different aspects of real estate analysis are covered, including finance, taxation, appraisal, investment analysis, development, and property management.
-A central focus of the course is on the risk and return elements in commercial real estate financing and on how to modify the principles of corporate finance and investment theory to fit the specialized needs of real estate analysis.
+A central focus is on the risk and return elements in commercial real estate financing and on how to modify the principles of corporate finance and investment theory to fit the specialized needs of real estate analysis.
 Topics include liquidity problems, buyer or seller informational asymmetries, and interrelatedness of financing and investment decisions.
 The growing role of international considerations, the importance of securitized instruments, and the changing roles of brokers are considered.

+Special Topics

+B40.3110

+Prerequisite: B01.2311.
+1.5 credits.
+Fall or spring.

+Topics vary from semester to semester; check registration information and department bulletin boards for current offerings.
+Advanced topics of current interest are offered that illustrate current theory and empirical findings in actual case settings.
+Students may only elect this course once in their degree program.

-Corporate Finance and Corporate Law B40.2602
+Corporate Strategy and Finance in Entertainment and Media

+B40.3125

+Prerequisite: B01.2311.
+1.5 credits.